backstage/backstage/docs/cli/commands.md

 ## create-plugin

-Creates a new plugin in the current repository
+Creates a new plugin within the repository.
+This command is typically wrapped up in the root `package.json` to be executed with `yarn create-plugin`, using options that are appropriate for the organization that owns the app repo.
+A recommended scope for internal packages is `@internal`.

 ```text
 Usage: backstage-cli create-plugin [options]